Yumikat/js-tutorial/README.md

 ## JS Tutorial

-1. Recreate the page below:  You will need an html file, and a css file.
-Make sure they're connected properly.
+1. Recreate the page below:  You will need an html file and a css file.
+Make sure they're linked properly.
 Use whatever fonts and colors you want to.

 ![starting_page](/images/starting_page.png)

 2. Create a sub-directory for your images, and put the dice images into it.
-You can grab them from my images sub-directory.
+You can grab them from [my images sub-directory](/images).
 Add a die image under each Player.

 3. Create a js file and link to it from the index.html file.